Kurento/kurento/kurento-repository/kurento-repository-doc/src/site/sphinx/apis_server.rst

 Server APIs
 %%%%%%%%%%%

-This section details the two API through which an application can communicate with the Kurento Repository server.
+This section details the REST API through which an application can communicate with the Kurento Repository server.

+There's also the possibility to integrate the server as a Spring component and in this case the class ``org.kurento.repository.RepositoryService`` can be used to control the Repository as an instance local to the application.
+The REST API maps over the service's one, so the methods and parameters involved are the exact same ones.

 .. _server-rest-api: